By Lt. Sarah Watson

-On Aug.
-12, the California Rehabilitation Center Employee Association (or CRCEA) awarded $3,500 in scholarships to nine worthy high school and college students.
-The CRCEA Scholarship Fund was established to recognize outstanding high school and college students who have a solid Grade Point Average (GPA), are active in their community, and who have the determination and drive for excellence.
+The California Rehabilitation Center Employee Association (or CRCEA) awarded $3,500 in scholarships to nine worthy high school and college students on Aug.
+12. The CRCEA Scholarship Fund was established to recognize outstanding high school and college students who have a solid Grade Point Average (GPA), are active in their community, and who have the determination and drive for excellence.
 The scholarship is open to the children and/or spouse of California Rehabilitation Center (or CRC) employees.

 Nova Gauss is the daughter of Dental Assistant Devra Beebe.
 She recently graduated from Heritage High School with a GPA of 3.8 and will be attending the University of California, Irvine, where she will be majoring in criminology.
-Nova plans to work in the field of forensics.
+She plans to work in the forensics field.

 Megan Swafford is the daughter of Senior Librarian William Swafford.
 Megan graduated from Riverside STEM Academy High School with a GPA of 4.38.
 In the fall, Megan will be studying abroad at the University of East Anglia, a research university in Norwich, England where she will pursue a degree in environmental science.
 Following graduate school, Megan plans to work as a researcher or environmental consultant.